Childhood Cancer Awareness Month: Expert Interviews & an Advocacy Guide

 - CancerCare: CancerCare is a national non-profit organization providing free, professional support services and information to help people manage the emotional, practical, and financial challenges of cancer.
 CancerCare for Kids focuses on childhood cancer specifically and offers support to any child impacted by cancer, whether it’s a pediatric diagnosis or the diagnosis of a parent or loved one.
 Counselors can also contact CancerCare social workers to assist in providing cancer-focused support to their clients.

 - Texas Children’s Hospital: With one of the largest pediatric cancer and hematology centers in the US, Texas Children’s Hospital provides individualized, state-of-the-art medical treatment for patients with childhood cancer and blood disorders.
-Their family support guide provides links to all the resources available to families fighting childhood cancers and blood disorders.
+Their family support guide links all the resources available to families fighting childhood cancers and blood disorders.